 How to wash windows and screens

-Want to get the glass in your windows and patio doors really clean?
+Want to get the glass in your windows and patio doors spotless?
 It’s easier than you think.

 “Many people use paper towels, strong cleaners and lots of elbow grease,” said Kathy Krafka Harkema, Pella spokesperson.
 “However, spraying glass with ammonia-based cleaners and wiping if off with paper can move dirt around and create a static charge, which attracts more dust and dirt.
 After all that work, your window may still look streaked or dirty,” she said.

 When washing window or patio door glass, use a soft, lint-free towel, like a cloth diaper, an old kitchen towel or old linen napkins.

 Ammonia-based cleaning products may leave streaks or produce a film that attracts moisture or dust.
 Instead, use vinegar-based solutions.

 - Use a premixed vinegar-based cleaner, available commercially, or make your own by mixing one part white vinegar to 10 parts water and apply to the glass.